openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 - `HostPath` volumes require permissions that we do not want to give to the users targeted for consumption.
 Current understanding based on a conversation between @smarterclayton, @bparees, and @gabemontero:
->> - Typically, to read anything on the `HostPath` volume, the privileged bit needs to be set
+  - Typically, to read anything on the `HostPath` volume, the privileged bit needs to be set
->> - Some additional support, centered around `SecurityContextContraints` and SELinux, does exist as an add-on in OpenShift
->> (vs. standard K8S), and it allows users to mount `HostPath` volumes prepared for them, if they include necessary SELinux labelling.
+  - Some additional support, centered around `SecurityContextContraints` and SELinux, does exist as an add-on in OpenShift (vs. standard K8S), and it allows users to mount `HostPath` volumes prepared for them if they include necessary SELinux labelling.
->> - So the cluster admin sets that SELinux label on the `HostPath` volume and namespace where it will be consumed.
+  - So the cluster admin sets that SELinux label on the `HostPath` volume and namespace where it will be consumed.
->> - a new `SecurityContextConstraint` that is based off of the `hostpath-anyuid` SCC (which is defined on install) and
->> includes the SELinux label can be created.
+    Admin would need to create a new `SecurityContextConstraint` that is based off of the `hostpath-anyuid` SCC (which is defined on install) and includes the SELinux label can be created.
->> - then the serviceaccount for the user Pod in question would be given access to the new SCC
->> - However, the cluster administrator has to be careful with the mount provided.
+  - However, the cluster administrator has to be careful with the mount provided.
->> - Mounts at certain parts of the filesystem can basically root the node
+    Mounts at certain parts of the filesystem can basically root the node.
 - Host injection via the MCO requires a node reboot for the updates to take effect.
-That is generally deemed undesirable for this feature.
+  That is generally deemedundesirable for this feature.
 - The MCO API has not been intuitive for the type of users to date who are interested in introducing and then consuming small collections of files on a host.
   The RHCOS team has experienced challenges in coaching consumers who want to put entitlements on 4.x nodes via the MCO.

+### Implement a provider for the Secret Store CSI Driver

+Upstream sig-storage allows their Secret Store CSI driver to be extended via [secret store providers](https://secrets-store-csi-driver.sigs.k8s.io/providers.html).
+To use a secret store provider, each namespace needs to have a [SecretProviderClass](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/usage.html#create-your-own-secretproviderclass-object) which configures the secret store provider.
+The secret store provider itself runs as a DaemonSet that communicates to the secret store CSI driver via gRPC.

+The addition of the `SecretProviderClass` adds an extra layer of overhead to configure secret consumption.
+Setting up a share would require the following steps:

+- Create the cluster-wide `Share` object.
+- Create a `SecretProviderClass` in each namespace that references the `Share`.
+- Configure RBAC
+  - We can keep the current approach and use SAR checks against the `Share` object.
+  - We could also propose SAR checks against the `SecretProviderClass` object as a feature upstream that works for all providers.

+That said, implementing a secret store provider does have its advantages:

+- The API to implement the secret store provider is narrower in scope.
+- Upstream support for the core CSI driver.
+- Other secret store providers could also be installed and used on the cluster.
+- Status of the pod mount is taken care of by the secret store CSI driver and the `SecretProviderClassPodStatus` object.

-### CSI specific alternatives
+### Persistent CSI driver

 On the CSI specifics, we are going with in-line ephemeral volumes, but for historical purposes some details around the persistent volume styled approach with CSI: